Davis Lake - Oregon

 Hiking OregonFishing OregonBoatingPicnicking

-A high-altitude Cascade Lakes, Davis Lake is located southwest of Bend in the Deschutes National Forest along the National Cascade Lakes Scenic Byway.
+Davis Lake is a high-elevation lake located southwest of Bend in the Deschutes National Forest, along the scenic Cascade Lakes Highway.

-Davis Lake takes its name from “Button” Davis, the Prineville area stockman who ran his cattle near the lake back in the 19th century.
+The lake is named after “Button” Davis, a Prineville-area stockman who grazed his cattle near the lake in the 19th century.

-Lake’s size varies by the season and can be anywhere from 1,000 to 3,906 acres, being the largest during winter months.
-Two main sources of water for the lake are Odell and Ranger Creek and during summer the water flow is not big enough to keep up with the water drainage through the volcanic formations.
-Davis Lake is relatively shallow with an average depth of 9 feet and a maximum depth of 22 feet.
+The lake’s size varies seasonally, ranging from about 1,000 to 3,906 acres—largest during the winter months.
+Its main water sources are Odell Creek and Ranger Creek.
+During summer, inflow from these creeks is not enough to offset the lake’s drainage through its porous volcanic bottom.
+Davis Lake is relatively shallow, with an average depth of 9 feet and a maximum depth of 22 feet.

-Because of the massive vegetation along the shoreline and muddy lake bottom, this lake is't recommended for swimming.
-The best option to take a refreshing dip on a hot summer day is one of North Twin and South Twin Lakes, Elk Lake, Cultus Lake, Wickiup or Crane Prairie Reservoirs.
+Due to abundant shoreline vegetation and a muddy bottom, Davis Lake is not ideal for swimming.
+For a refreshing summer dip, consider nearby North Twin and South Twin Lakes, Elk Lake, Cultus Lake, Wickiup, or Crane Prairie Reservoirs.

 Fishing

-Davis Lake is the most well-known for fly fishing.
-This lake produces trophy-sized rainbow trout.
+Davis Lake is best known for fly fishing, especially for trophy-sized rainbow trout.

-Motorized and non-motorized boats are allowed, but speed is limited to 10 mph.
-West Davis Campground offers primitive boat lunch while Lava Flow Campground offers a proper boat ramp.
+Both motorized and non-motorized boats are allowed, though speeds are limited to 10 mph.
+West Davis Campground provides primitive boat access, while Lava Flow Campground has a developed boat ramp.ramp.

 Davis Lake - Lava Flow Campground